Alloschizotaenia bipora

 Alloschizotaenia bipora is a species of soil centipede in the family Geophilidae.
 This centipede is found in Rwanda and the Democratic Republic of the Congo.
-This species was first described in 1952 by the Austrian myriapodologist Carl Attems.
+This species features 39 pairs of legs in each sex and can reach 18 mm in length.

 Discovery and distribution

-Attems based the original description of this species on several syntypes, including nine males, five females, and one juvenile, collected by the Belgian zoologist Narcisse Leleup in the Rugege forest in Rwanda in 1951.
+This species was first described in 1952 by the Austrian myriapodologist Carl Attems.
+He based the original description of this species on several syntypes, including nine males, five females, and one juvenile, collected by the Belgian zoologist Narcisse Leleup in the Rugege forest in Rwanda in 1951.
 The syntypes are deposited in the Natural History Museum in Vienna.
 In 1958, the Czech myriapodologist Luděk .J.
 Dobroruka reported the discovery of six specimens of A. bipora (four males and two females) collected by the Austrian zoologist Herbert Franz in 1954 in Yangambi in the Democratic Republic of the Congo.